guettli/lets-fix-js/README.md

 Of course there is no single truth.
 Agreement need to be found by discussing and maybe voting.

+Just for fun I keep a list of synomys for "flaw" which I saw while discussing how to fix JS:

+- JS baggage ("if you want to see what a version of TypeScript without JS baggage looks like, check out static TypeScript")
+- horribleness ("I suspect someone out there has documented all of JavaScript's horribleness.")
+- terribleness ("For example, JS equality terribleness will never be fixed by TS, and there is a laundry list of things like that which will never be fixed.")

 ## Feedback needed